-States regulate DBA names differently.
-Arizona has its own legal requirements, restrictions, and processes when registering and maintaining a DBA name, which is called a “trade name” in this state.
+A DBA is used when the name under which they operate their business differs from its legal, registered name.
+Arizona has its own legal requirements, restrictions, and processes when registering and maintaining a DBA name, which they call a “trade name.”

 A DBA name allows a business entity to operate under a name that’s different from its legal title.
 You’ll register this name through Arizona’s Secretary of State.